 The stories will give you an insight into what teachers go through just to deliver and educate their students even without expecting something in return.
 This can be a perfect gift to someone you know that is aspiring to pursue this profession.

 It truly celebrates the dedication of teachers, how they inspire others, and how to motivate people that give their utmost effort just to shed some light on those in the dark.

 This book will also give you a picture of why people choose this profession.
 Why people working in this profession whole-heartedly give their best just to see their students thrive inside the classroom.
 Why teachers even with the little pay they get from this kind of profession turn their cheek on the other side and focus on their goal to instill the great cause they envision into each mind they influence inside the class.

 Teachers do it to make a positive impact on the lives of their students.
 Teachers do it even when there are times when there is little to no appreciation being given to them.
 Teachers do it because they know that they are the only ones who can do it when nobody else cares.

 This book really helped me when I was having a hard time, it showed me that having the opportunity to pass down knowledge to the future generation is the noblest thing someone can do.
 I felt like I was able to be in the shoes of each teacher sharing their stories in this book, and every story was really relatable.

 This book also made me remember the reason why I wanted to be a teacher, why I wanted to contribute to a positive change in our society.
-I admit I am still working on that, and reading books like this keeps the fire going and helps me see and focus my goal.
+I admit I am still working on that, and a reading book like this keep the fire going and helps me see and focus on my goal.